 As an Indian, one of the topics that I frequently get quizzed on when travelling is ‘How to avoid getting sick in India?’.
-I can’t say that I was surprised by the question as it isn’t just foreigners that face problems with the infamous ‘Delhi Belly’ which is a nickname that traveller’s diarrhea has earned for itself in India.
+I can’t say that I was surprised by the question as it isn’t just foreigners that face problems with the infamous ‘Delhi Belly’ which is a nickname that traveler’s diarrhea has earned for itself in India.

 It stems from the inevitable stomach bug that people often fall prey to when visiting the nation’s capital.
 Let’s take a deeper look at how one can avoid Delhi belly not just in Delhi but also in other parts of the country.
 Hopefully, these tips from a local (i.e. me!) should help you keep your stomach intact.